Updated

 Why choose Lime Solicitors to handle my claim?

 We’re a team of experienced experts who have been handling these types of claims for decades, and we understand the emotional and financial impact they can have on people and their families.
 We’re highly ranked in both Chambers and the Legal 500, across multiple regions in the UK.
 We also have ex-medical experts within the team who are well-versed in the medical process.
-If you’d like to read some of our client reviews too, you ca find them here.
+If you’d like to read some of our client reviews, too, you can find them here.